Email FacebookTwitterMenu burgerClose thin

 Tips for Retiring at 45 With $1 Million

-- Investing $1 million for retirement means you can’t afford to make mistakes.
+• Investing $1 million for retirement means you can’t afford to make mistakes.
 Each dollar needs to provide a 5% return or higher, and finding profitable assets can be challenging.
 Fortunately, help from a financial advisor is easily accessible.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/shapecharge, ©iStock.com/PeopleImages, ©iStock.com/PeopleImages